Spider-Man in television: Spidey and His Amazing Friends (2021–present)

 A children's television series titled Spidey and His Amazing Friends premiered on August 6, 2021 on Disney Junior.
 Peter Parker / Spidey is voiced initially by Benjamin Valic and by Alkaio Thiele from the third season onward.

 Your Friendly Neighborhood Spider-Man (2025–present)

 Your Friendly Neighborhood Spider-Man explores Peter Parker's origin story and early days using the Spider-Man persona.
 It is produced by Marvel Studios for Disney+, part of the Marvel Cinematic Universe (MCU) franchise, and takes place in an alternate timeline from the MCU in which Norman Osborn meets and mentors Parker in place of Tony Stark in the films Captain America: Civil War (2016) and Spider-Man: Homecoming (2017).
 The series features a style that is intended to "celebrate" and pay homage to the early The Amazing Spider-Man comic books.
-Hudson Thames reprises his role as Spider-Man after appearing in animated Marvel Studios anthology series What If...?.
+Hudson Thames reprises his role as Spider-Man after appearing in the animated Marvel Studios anthology series What If...?.
 The series debuted on the streaming service Disney+ in 2025, with a second and third season in development.